Slavery in Egypt: Slave market

+There was a racial hierarchy among slaves.
+Male laborers and eunuchs, and female domestic maids were provided via the Trans-Saharan slave trade and the Sudanese slave trade to Egypt.

-Muhammad Ali dynasty: 1805–1914
+Muhammad Ali dynasty: 1805–1953

+Egypt became de facto independent during the Muhammad Ali dynasty (1805–1914).
+Slavery was still significant in Egypt during the 19th century.

-The number of slaves in Egypt has been estimated to be at least 30,000 slaves in Egypt at any time in the 19th-century.
-In Egypt, the slave concubines in the harems of rich Egyptian men were often Circiassian women, while the concubines of middle class Egyptians were often Abyssinians; while the male and female domestic slaves of allmost all classes of Egyptian society often consisted of Black Africans.
+The number of slaves in Egypt has been estimated to be at least 30,000 slaves at any time in the 19th century.
+In Egypt, the slave concubines in the harems of rich Egyptian men were often Circiassian women, while the concubines of middle-class Egyptians were often Abyssinians; while the male and female domestic slaves of almost all classes of Egyptian society often consisted of Black Africans.
 Black Africans were also used as slave soldiers as well as enslaved agricultural workers.

+The slave trade to Egypt was abolished in two stages between 1877 and 1884.
+Slavery itself was not abolished, but gradually phased out after the ban of the slave trade, and appear to have died out by the 1930s.

 Slave trade

 The Egyptian slave dealers in Egypt were mainly from the Oases and from Upper Egypt.
-The slave traders were organized in a guild with a shaykh, and divided into dealers in black and in white slaves respectively.
+The slave traders were organized in a guild with a shaykh, and divided into dealers in black and white slaves respectively.
 Cairo was the main depot of slaves and the base of the slave trade, but the annual mawlid of Ṭanṭā was another important occasion for trading in slaves.

-Colored slaves were trafficked to Egypt via several different routes: from Darfur to Asyūṭ; from Sennar to Isnā; from the area of the White Nile; from Bornu and Wadāy by way of Libya; and, finnally, from from Abyssinia and the East African by way of the Red Sea.
-White slaves were trafficked to Egypt from the Black Sea area by way of Istanbul.
+African slaves were trafficked to Egypt via several different routes: from Darfur to Asyūṭ; from Sennar to Isnā; from the area of the White Nile; from Bornu and Wadāy by way of Libya; and, finally, from Abyssinia and the East African by way of the Red Sea.

+Johann Burckhardt, a Swiss explorer, described the slave trade from Sudan to Egypt and the Arabian Peninsula during his travels to Egypt and Nubia (1814):